sdthaker/Backend-Projects/Advance-your-Node.js-Skills/Roux-Meetups-App/README.md

 # Roux Meetups App
-Worked on basic microservices concepts and putting them into practical action in a Node.js context, using Node.js to build out a microservices architecture from scratch.
-Worked on essential concepts like service discovery and resilience.
-Explored a common use case in which an existing monolithic app was split into individual services.
+Learnt integrating a database, build a proper user authentication and authorization system, securely upload files, process, and serve images, and deploy Express apps to production (Heroku).
+Built a login form, improving performance with a cluster module, and securing the application.

 ## Learning objectives
-* Setting up a service registry
+* Creating a template engine
-* Registering and deregistering services
+* Using MongoDB and Mongoose for user management
-* Versioning and load balancing
+* Authenticating and authorizing users
-* Adding the service logic
+* Adding cookies and sessions to Express
-* Working with the circuit breaker
+* Creating a login form with Passport
-* Using queues
+* Handling file uploads
-* Consuming and storing feedback
+* Storing and serving images
+* Deploying an Express application
+* Securing an Express application
+* Running behind a web server

 ## Deployment
 [Roux Meetups App](https://roux-meetup.herokuapp.com/)